|Lonnie Schorer cleans the marker of her ancestor, 11th Connecticut Private William Hall, |

 (Library of Congress collection)

 William H. Hall, young Daniel's comrade in the 11th Connecticut, was also killed at Antietam, almost certainly in the attack at Burnside Bridge.
 It's unclear if his body, like the remains of Tarbox, was returned to his state's soil for burial or if the 17-year-old soldier rests in the national cemetery in Sharpsburg, Md., or elsewhere.
 Four years ago, I found a marker for Hall in Bedlam Road Cemetery in rural Chaplin, Conn.
-Under tree branches and among a patch of weeds and briars, his slate-gray, state-issued stone, covered with moss and grime, was separated from the gravestones and seemed out of place, almost lonely.
+Under tree branches and among a patch of weeds and briars, his slate-gray, state-issued stone was covered with moss and grime.
+No other markers were in the immediate area.
 The short visit stuck with me.

-Late last month, Antietam guide William Sagle mentioned to me that he had given a battlefield tour to a descendant of a soldier from Connecticut and wondered if I knew the name.
+Late last month, Antietam guide William Sagle told me about a battlefield tour with a descendant of a soldier from Connecticut.
+He wondered if I knew the soldier's name.
 "Ever hear of William Hall?" he asked.
 "He was killed at Antietam.
 His descendant really wants to find his grave."
-In a minute or two, I called up on my iPhone this post and showed the Hall marker image to Sagle.
+I quickly called up on my iPhone this post and showed the Hall marker image to Sagle.
 "There," I said, "is your William Hall."

 And so I started corresponding via e-mail and over the phone with Hall's descendant, former Connecticut resident Lonnie Schorer, who now lives in Virginia.
-She said it was a moving experience at Antietam to stand by the 11th Connecticut monument upon which Hall's name was etched among the names of 36 other soldiers who were killed or mortally wounded there.
+She said it was a moving experience at Antietam to stand by the 11th Connecticut monument, near Burnside Bridge.
+Hall's name was etched on the granite marker among the names of 36 other soldiers who were killed or mortally wounded there.
 I explained to her that William may not actually be buried in Chaplin, told what little I knew of her ancestor and suggested how to find out more about him.
 No image of the private or war-time correspondence from him are known to exist.

 On a trip to Connecticut late last week, Schorer and her husband Dave stopped by Bedlam Road Cemetery to pay their respects to the young soldier.
 Using toothbrushes, water and determination, they cleaned off years' worth of dirt from Hall's out-of-the-way marker.
 Swarms of mosquitoes couldn't spoil the moment or the view of the old cemetery grounds dotted with beautiful wildflowers.
 This was special.